 Cautionary Statement About Engle Progeny Cases.
 Since 2009, judgments have been entered against Liggett and other cigarette manufacturers in Engle progeny cases.
 A number of the judgments have been affirmed on appeal and satisfied by the defendants.
 Many have been overturned on appeal.
-As of March 31, 2019, 25 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.
+As of June 30, 2019, 25 Engle progeny cases where Liggett was a defendant at trial resulted in verdicts.

 There have been 16 verdicts returned in favor of the plaintiffs and nine in favor of Liggett.
 In five of the cases, punitive damages were awarded against Liggett.
+Several of the adverse verdicts were overturned on appeal and new trials were ordered.
 In certain cases, the judgments were entered jointly and severally with other defendants and Liggett may face the risk that one or more co-defendants decline or otherwise fail to participate in the bonding required for an appeal or to pay their proportionate or jury-allocated share of a judgment.
 As a result, under certain circumstances, Liggett may have to pay more than its proportionate share of any bonding or judgment related amounts.
 Except as discussed in this Note 9, management is unable to estimate the possible loss or range of loss from the remaining Engle progeny cases as there are currently multiple defendants in each case and, in most cases, discovery has not occurred or is limited.
 As a result, the Company lacks information about whether plaintiffs are in fact Engle class members, the relevant smoking history, the nature of the alleged injury and the availability of various defenses, among other things.
 Further, plaintiffs typically do not specify the amount of their demand for damages.
 As cases proceed through the appellate process, the Company will consider accruals on a case-by-case basis if an unfavorable outcome becomes probable and the amount can be reasonably estimated.